Post by Aoife

 I’ve never really been a cardigan girl, until now.
-They used to remind me of either misshapen affairs with self-made holes through the cuffs, dowdy twin-sets or a mad aunt, hippy look.
+They used to remind me of either misshapen affairs with self-made holes through the cuffs during a particularly mind numbing maths class, dowdy twin-sets or a mad aunt, hippy look.
 But when treated with the respect it deserves, the cardigan can be a lifesaver, adding interest to an outfit or providing necessary and stylish warmth on a chilly day.

 The latest resurgence in interest in the cardi can arguably be traced back to Sienna Miller, who, since she got her hair cut into that shaggy bob, has been killing it again in the style stakes.
 Gone are the boho days, replaced with a more grown up look while retaining her stamp of personality.